Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 * In G29, if the probe is not a mode 9 probe (e.g. BLTouch) then it requests deployment at the start of the entire sequence and retraction at the end.
 If it is a mode 9 probe (e.g. BLTouch) then it requests deployment and retraction for each individual point.
 * Each probe keeps track of the deployment state.
 When the count goes from 0 to 1, the deployment macro is called.
 When it goes from 1 to 0 the retraction macro is called.
 Otherwise nothing is done apart from adjusting the count.
 * M401 will always call a deployment, M402 will always call a retraction, irrespective of the count, but the count is updated with the current state (deployed or retracted).
 * For G32 when not using a BLTouch it's typical to use M401 at the start and M402 at the end of bed.g, to avoid deploying and retracting the probe at each point. (edited)
+* All probe types run deployprobe.g and retractprobe.g.
+For most types it is run just once per set of points, but for type 9 it runs them on every probing operation.

 # Connecting different types of Z probe